An Equivariant Tensor Product on Mackey Functors: Tambara Functors

 Therefore, the composition $h_*\pi_{\star}e^*$ is given below where $S = \su(G/H)$.

 The map $e^*$ sends $(a,b)$ to a sequence of $a$'s and $b$'s, the order of which is determined as follows.
-The codomain of $e^*$ is grouped by the orbits of $Map_H(G,*_1\amalg*_2)$, and each grouping is indexed by the elements of $G/G$, $G/H$, or $G/K'$ for $H<K'<G$.
-We choose a representative map $f$ from each orbit.
+The codomain of $e^*$ is grouped by the orbits of $Map_H(G,\{a,b\})$, and each grouping is indexed by the elements of $G/G$, $G/H$, or $G/K$ for $H<K<G$.
+For example, each $\bigoplus_{|G/H|} S$ corresponds to an orbit isomorphic to $G/H$, and thus we can write $\bigoplus_{|G/H|} S$ as where the indexing elements $e$, $g_1$, $\dots $, $g_{|G/H|-1}$ are representatives for the elements of $G/H$.
+To define $e^*$, we choose a representative map $f \colon G \to \{a,b\}$ from each orbit.
 (The choice of representative does not matter.)
-And let $\g^i$ denote the index of a copy of $\su(G/H)$ that is grouped by this orbit.
-If $f(\g^i)=*_1$, then $e^*(a,b) =a$ on the corresponding summand, and if $f(\g^i)=*_2$, then $e^*(a,b) =b$ on the summand.
-For example, the first summand corresponds to the constant function that sends all elements of $G$ to $*_1$.
+We then determine the image under $f$ of each of the indexing elements.
+For every indexing element $g_i$, if $f(g_i)=a$, then $e^*(a,b) =a$ on the corresponding summand, and if $f(g_i)=b$, then $e^*(a,b) =b$ on the summand.
+For example, the first summand corresponds to the constant function that sends all elements of $G$ to $a$.
 Hence, $e^*(a,b)=a$ on that summand.
 Similarly, $e^*(a,b)=b$ on the second summand.

 Next, $\pi_{\star}$ is a combination of norm maps and maps that send a direct sum to a product over a Weyl action.
-More specifically, let the map $(\g^t_{H} \cdot)\co \bigoplus_{|G/H|} \su(G/H) \to \su(G/H)$ be The map $(\g^t_{K'}\cdot)\co \bigoplus_{|G/K'|} \su(G/H) \to \su(G/H)$ is analogous.
-Then $\pi_{\star}$ is where $\ngh$ and $N^{K'}_H$ are the norm maps.
+More specifically, let the map $\pi_H \co \bigoplus_{|G/H|} \su(G/H) \to \su(G/H)$ be The map $\pi_{K}\co \bigoplus_{|G/K|} \su(G/H) \to \su(G/H)$ is analogous.
+Then $\pi_{\star}$ is where $\ngh$ and $N^{K}_H$ are the norm maps.